kubevirt/user-guide/docs/network/interfaces_and_networks.md

 performance benefit, it has some limitations and therefore should not be unconditionally enabled

-#### Some known limitations

--   Guest OS is limited to ~200 MSI vectors.
-Each NIC queue requires a MSI vector, as well as any virtio device or assigned PCI device.
-    Defining an instance with multiple virtio NICs and vCPUs might lead to a possibility of hitting the guest MSI limit.

--   virtio-net multiqueue works well for incoming traffic, but can occasionally cause a performance degradation, for outgoing traffic.
-    Specifically, this may occur when sending packets under 1,500 bytes over the Transmission Control Protocol (TCP) stream.

--   Enabling virtio-net multiqueue increases the total network throughput, but in parallel it also increases the CPU consumption.

--   Enabling virtio-net multiqueue in the host QEMU config, does not enable the functionality in the guest OS.
-The guest OS administrator needs to manually turn it on for each guest NIC that requires this feature, using ethtool.

--   MSI vectors would still be consumed (wasted), if multiqueue was enabled in the host, but has not been enabled in the guest OS by the administrator.

--   In case the number of vNICs in a guest instance is proportional to the number of vCPUs, enabling the multiqueue feature is less important.

--   Each virtio-net queue consumes 64 KiB of kernel memory for the vhost driver.

 *NOTE*: Virtio-net multiqueue should be enabled in the guest OS manually, using ethtool.
 For example: